sakurachu06/test-repo/manual/HELP.md

 # User Manual

 ## Limitations
-The system is currently limited to multi-class brain tumor classification and is trained on only five classes which are:
+The system is currently limited to binary classification of WDTC recurrence which are:
-1. Normal
+1. 0 - No
-2. Ependymoma
+2. 1 - Yes
-3. Glioblastoma
-4. Medulloblastoma
-5. Pilocytic Astrocytoma

 ## Installation and System Set Up
-Please refer to the [Development Manual](DEVELOPMENT.md) for instructions on setting up the system.
+Please refer to the [Development Manual](https://github.com/sakurachu06/test-repo/blob/main/manual/DEVELOPMENT.md) for instructions on setting up the system.

 ## Input File Structure
 The client-server interaction will begin once the client submits its input data to the client GUI application.
-The input must be a CSV file consisting of brain cancer gene expression data with the following structure:
+The input must be a CSV file consisting of patient health data with the following structure:
-1. The input consists of a column for the sample's name or ID number.
-Value in this column may be a string (if name is used) or an integer (if ID is used).
-2. The input has 54,675 columns representing genes.
-Value in these columns must be floats.
+1. It contains 17 columns, in which 16 of them are features.
+The column “Recurred” is the target variable.

-Note that the columns for genetic features must follow the same genes used in the training dataset available at https://www.kaggle.com/datasets/brunogrisci/brain-cancer-gene-expression-cumida.
+Note that the columns for health data must follow the same format used in the training dataset available at https://archive.ics.uci.edu/dataset/915/differentiated+thyroid+cancer+recurrence.

 For demonstration and testing purposes, there are sample input files provided in the **testing-samples** folder found in the project folder.